 The main objective of the evaluation is the estimation of the effects of C-ITS Services with respect to a "non-C-ITS" situation (see comparison approaches in the previous chapter).
 In order to achieve this, it is important to consider contextual conditions/boundary conditions such as:

-- road typology (highway, rural, urban.),
+• road typology (highway, rural, urban.),

-- speed limit

-- number of lanes

 2 However this source of data is very rich, the opportunity to access CAN Bus is uncertain and therefore methodology is independent from this source.